nwf-a/PREEMPT_RT-KERNEL-RASPBERRY-PI/NATIVE-BUILD.md

 ## BUILD CONFIGURATION

-For the Raspberry Pi 3, it is recommended to build the 32-bit version, as the 64-bit kernel (rpi-6.6.y) is not compatible with the Raspberry Pi 3.
+For the Raspberry Pi 3, it is recommended to build the 32-bit version, as the 64-bit rt-kernel (rpi-6.6.y-rt) is not compatible with the Raspberry Pi 3.

 Prepare the default configuration: